ouspg/trytls/stubs/README.md

 chosen target language and library or service, e.g. `<language>-<library>`.

-A stub should have a top level `README.md` which describes how to run the stub and how to install the potential dependancies needed.
+A stub should have a top level `README.md` which describes how to run the stub and how to install the potential dependencies needed.

-The stubs should have a `run` command with optional and approriate file extension for the language in question.
+The stubs should have a `run` command with optional and appropriate file extension for the language in question.

-Optionally a stub can have a `Dockerfile` that encapsulates the environment and the dependancies needed to run the example.
+Optionally a stub can have a `Dockerfile` that encapsulates the environment and the dependencies needed to run the example.

 Ideally, one should also include a `results.md` that contains the result of a test run as follows: